adobe/target-nodejs-sdk/README.md

 ## Enterprise Permissions and Property Support

 The Node.js SDK includes support for Target Properties.
-If you are unfamiliar with how Adobe Target handles enterprise permissions via workspaces and properties, you can [read more about them here](https://docs.adobe.com/content/help/en/target/using/administer/manage-users/enterprise/properties-overview.html).
+If you are unfamiliar with how Adobe Target handles enterprise permissions via workspaces and properties, you can [read more about it here](https://docs.adobe.com/content/help/en/target/using/administer/manage-users/enterprise/properties-overview.html).

 The client can make use of a property token in one of two ways.

 ### Global Property Token

 If you want all getOffers calls to use the same propertyToken, you can specify a `propertyToken` on the config object passed in during initialization.
 When configured in this way all getOffers calls will automatically include the property token.

-When using local execution mode, a different rules artifact will be loaded at startup based on the property token.
-As a result, you will benefit from a lighter weight artifact payload that includes only the rules needed for the property specified.
-If no property token is specified then the default non-property-specific rules artifact will be loaded.

 ```js
 const CONFIG = {